However, St Christopher's school is also fortunate to have some

 Art, Craft, Design and Technology all figure

-high in the St Christopher's
+high in the St Christopher's wider curriculum.

 Creativity will be ever more important as life